 Marijuana is grown to encourage it to grow lots of THC laden flowers.
 That’s because THC is concentrated mostly in the trichomes — little resin filled glands — on the flowers of the plant.
 Flowers of the female marijuana plant that have not been fertilized by a male plant’s pollen will produce more of the resin that contains THC.

 Hemp, on the other hand, is cultivated as close as you can get to how cannabis grows naturally.
 Hemp is grown all over the world for food, oil, and fiber.
-The whole plant can be used, not just the flowers.
+The whole hemp plant can be used commercially, not just the flowers.

-With hemp, male and female plants are sown very closely together, allowing for easy wind pollination and to more effectively crowd out weeds.
+With hemp, male and female plants are sown very closely together, allowing for easy wind pollination, increasing seed production, and to more effectively crowd out weeds trying to grow near the hemp field.
 This results in very tall, hardy plants with less branching that look very different from the often shorter, bushier marijuana plants.